awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

   + [GetTranscript](amazon-connect-service-limits.md#connect-participant-api-quotas)

 #### Contact flows<a name="september20-contact-flows"></a>
 + Added the Amazon Connect Flow language, a JSON\-based representation of a series of flow actions, and the criteria for moving between them\.
-For more information, see [Amazon Connect Flow language](flow-language.md)\.
+For more information, see [Flow language](https://docs.aws.amazon.com/connect/latest/APIReference/flow-language.html)\.

 #### APIs<a name="september20-apis"></a>